-In Phase II, reported here, we drew on findings from Phase 1 and used a codesign approach: Experience-Based Co-Design (EBCD) (Robert 2013; Point of Care Foundation 2020), alongside the Behaviour Change Wheel (Michie, Van Stralen, and West 2011; Michie, Atkins, and West 2014) to theoretically inform intervention development.
+In Phase II, reported here, we drew on findings from Phase 1 and used a co-design approach: Experience-Based Co-Design (EBCD) (Robert 2013; Point of Care Foundation 2020), alongside the Behaviour Change Wheel (Michie et al. 2011; Michie et al. 2014) to theoretically inform intervention development.
 Co-design treats service users as 'experts by experience' (Visser et al. 2005).
-Benefits can include improved fit between the service offer and users' needs, better service experience, and higher satisfaction (Steen, Manschot, and Koning 2011).
-A co-design approach seeks to maximize both intervention acceptability to stakeholders and the feasibility of implementing an intervention.
-It can also benefit service providers by promoting collaboration between disciplines and growing organizational capacity for innovation (Steen, Manschot, and Koning 2011).
-EBCD was chosen as it enables a full range of healthcare service stakeholders to participate in patient-centred service improvement, is time-managed, and is a recognized model within the UK NHS, where it originated as 'Experience-Based Design' (Bate and Robert 2006; NHS Institute for Innovation and Improvement 2009; Robert 2013).
+Benefits can include improved fit between the service offer and users' needs, better service experience and higher satisfaction (Steen et al. 2011).
+A codesign approach seeks to maximise both intervention acceptability to stakeholders and the feasibility of implementing an intervention.
+It can also benefit service-providers by promoting collaboration between disciplines and growing organisational capacity for innovation (Ibid).
+EBCD was chosen as it enables a full range of healthcare service stakeholders to participate in patient-centred service-improvement, is time-managed, and is a recognised model within the UK NHS, where it originated as 'Experience-Based Design' (Bate and Robert 2006; NHS Institute for innovation and Improvement 2009; Robert 2013).

-Whilst EBCD can be facilitated as a design process without expert designers, prominent early theories of co-design (Sanders and Stappers 2008) and recent empirical studies, suggest that using designer-facilitators has advantages in improving participants' design capabilities and generating more innovative intervention outcomes (Dimopoulos-Bick et al. 2019;
+Whilst EBCD can be facilitated as a design process without expert designers, prominent early theories of co-design (Sanders and Stappers 2007) and recent empirical studies, suggest that using designer-facilitators has advantages in improving participants' design capabilities and generating more innovative intervention outcomes (Dimopoulos-Bick et al 2019; Ramos et al 2020).
+In the current study, EBCD workshops were facilitated by experienced designer-researchers, drawing on a range of creative design tools to facilitate the co-design workshops, in line with the 'designerly' approach to co-design described by Robert and Macdonald, 2017.